-The three (3) new projects that achieved Final Investment CFA are a key initiative that strengthens the integration of Decision (FID) in 2024 were carefully selected to deliver environmental and social considerations within our value meaningful impacts both to our bottom line as well as to generation processes, enabling us to prioritise sustainable the broader society.
-By expanding our infrastructure and investments through a data-driven approach.
-In 2023, we diversifying along the gas value chain, we are supporting began implementing CFAs across projects based while energy security while positioning gas as a key transitional fuel equipping employees with the necessary skills to conduct the in alignment with national policies such as the 12th Malaysia assessments.
-With enhanced competencies from the PGB Plan, National Energy Policy (NEP) and National Energy CFA Leader Certification Pathway introduced in 2024, we can Transition Roadmap (NETR). now calculate carbon exposure across projects with greater accuracy, allowing for more informed decision-making.
+The three (3) new projects that achieved Final Investment Decision (FID) in 2024 were carefully selected to deliver meaningful impacts both to our bottom line as well as to the broader society.
+By expanding our infrastructure and diversifying along the gas value chain, we are supporting energy security while positioning gas as a key transitional fuel in alignment with national policies such as the 12th Malaysia Plan, National Energy Policy (NEP) and National Energy Transition Roadmap (NETR).